Online, in-person or both: Across Virginia, school reopening is the hot-button issue of the summer

 Washington County schools plan to reopen on Aug.
 10. Students will be divided into two cohorts.
 Cohort “A” allows in-person classes on Mondays and Tuesdays and Cohort “B” attends in-person on Thursdays and Friday.
 The cohorts would then participate in remote learning when they are not in school, the district said.
 Schools will notify families regarding which cohort students are assigned.

-Wednesdays in Washington County are designed for specific tutoring, remediation, review and catch-up, collaborative planning and deep cleaning.
+Wednesdays in the county are designed for specific tutoring, remediation, review and catch-up, collaborative planning and deep cleaning.

 “We are excited to reopen schools with some in-person learning for all students and are very hopeful to expand the in-person learning experience as soon as we can,” the district said in a statement.
 “As always, circumstances and plans remain fluid and are subject to change prior to the opening of school.”